yeldiRium/nix-config/README.md

 1. Clone this repo and cd into the quickstart folder
 2. Follow the [quickstart instructions](./quickstart/README.md)
+3. Clone this repo again to your favorite location (my default is /home/yeldir/querbeet/workspace/nix-config)
-3. Add new host configuration and configure it according to your needs
+4. Add new host configuration and configure it according to your needs
     - **include the generated hardware-configuration.nix file**
-4. Put your sops keys into `/persist/sops/age/keys.txt`
+5. Put your sops keys into `/persist/sops/age/keys.txt`
-5. Create all folders defined in hosts/common/global/persistence.nix.
+6. Create all folders defined in hosts/common/global/persistence.nix.
 (I'll try to automate this)
-6. nboot & reboot
+7. nboot & reboot
-7. Add ssh key
+8. Add ssh key
-8. `chmod -R 700 ~/.gnupg` (I'll try to automate this)
+9. `chmod -R 700 ~/.gnupg` (I'll try to automate this)
-8. Import private gpg key matching above fingerprint
+10. Import private gpg key matching above fingerprint
-9. Create a new keyring using seahorse and mark it as default
+11. Create a new keyring using seahorse and mark it as default
-10. Reboot
+12. Reboot
-11. Application specific setup
+13. Application specific setup
   1. Chrome - Log in, enable sync for extensions and settings
     - Log into 1password
   2. Thunderbird - import public gpg key (this somehow can't be avoided)